-James B. C. Doak Toronto, Ontario, Canada

-Shares: 2,219,426(1) Options: 700,000 James B. C. Doak, Chairman and Director of the Corporation, has over 25 years of experience as a Chartered Financial Analyst.
-Mr. Doak has served as the President and Managing Partner of Megantic Asset Management Inc., a Toronto-based investment company, since 2002.
-Jim Doak is also a Director of Cascades Inc., Purepoint Uranium Group Inc. and of Eurocopter Canada Ltd. Mr. Doak serves as Chair, Audit Committee for both Eurocopter and Purepoint and as Chair, Corporate Governance Committee for Cascades.
-As well, he is a former Director of PetroKazakhstan Inc., Superior Propane Inc. and Spar Aerospace Inc. Mr. Doak held senior positions at ScotiaMcLeod Inc., First Marathon Securities Ltd., McLeod Young Weir Ltd., was a founder of Enterprise Capital Management Inc., where he served as President and Managing Partner from 1997 to 2002, and is a past President and Director of the Toronto Society of Financial Analysts and a past Chair and Director of the Toronto French School and a past Chair and Director of l'Alliance Française de Toronto.
-Mr. Doak has published a number of columns in two Canadian financial publications as well as a submission to the House of Commons Special Committee on Energy.
-Mr. Doak was educated at McGill University and the University of Toronto and holds his CFA designation.

-- Director since September 30, 2005

-- Committee memberships: Audit and Finance

-- Independent

-Raffi Babikian Montreal, Quebec, Canada

-Shares: Nil(1) Options: 600,000 Raffi Babikian, Director of the Corporation, is a corporate finance and marketing advisor to global uranium mining companies.
+Raffi Babikian Montreal, Quebec, Canada Shares: Nil (1) Options: 850,000 Raffi Babikian, Director of the Corporation, is a corporate finance and marketing advisor to global uranium mining companies.
 He was previously Vice-President, Investment Banking at Dundee Securities, where he was responsible for the firm's uranium mining practice.
 Mr. Babikian began his professional career at AREVA SA, the world's leading nuclear fuel cycle company, at the company's headquarters in Paris, France.
 His first responsibilities there involved evaluating growth opportunities for the company's reprocessing/recycling business.
 He subsequently joined Areva's Uranium Mining Business unit, working to identify, evaluate and implement merger and acquisition opportunities and associated marketing strategies.
 Mr. Babikian has a Bachelor of Engineering from McGill University, a MSc. from MIT, and an MBA from the Collège des Ingénieurs in Paris.

-- Director since June 22, 2010

-- Committee memberships: Audit and Finance; Corporate Governance and Nominating

-- Independent

-Grant A. Edey Mississauga, Ontario, Canada

-Shares: 1,468,426 (1) Options: 1,100,000 Grant A. Edey, Director and President and Chief Executive Officer of the Corporation since June 2010, has over 35 years of experience in the mining industry.
+Khan Board Details: Director since June 22, 2010 Committee memberships: Audit and Finance; Corporate Governance and Nominating Independent Grant A. Edey Mississauga, Ontario, Canada Shares: 2,018,426 (1) Options: 1,050,000 Grant A. Edey, Director and President and Chief Executive Officer of the Corporation since June 2010, has over 35 years of experience in the mining industry.
 Mr. Edey was Chief Financial Officer at IAMGOLD Corporation from 2003 to 2007.
 From 1996 to 2002, he was Vice-President, Finance, Chief Financial Officer and Corporate Secretary of Repadre Capital Corporation.
 Prior to 1996, he held senior positions with Strathcona Mineral Services Limited, TransCanada Pipelines Limited, Eldorado Nuclear Limited, Rio Algom Limited and INCO Limited.
 Mr. Edey is also a director of Primero Mining Corp.
 Mr. Edey holds a B.Sc. in Mining Engineering from Queen's University and an M.B.A. from the University of Western Ontario.

-- Director since February 15, 2007 - Non-Independent (President & Chief Executive Officer of Khan)

-Marc C. Henderson, Toronto, Ontario, Canada

-Shares: 550,000 (1) Options: 600,000

-Marc C. Henderson, Director of the Corporation, is the President and CEO and a director of Laramide Resources Ltd., a Toronto-based resource company specializing in the acquisition, discovery and development of uranium projects and one of Khan's largest shareholders.
-Mr. Henderson has more than 20 years of experience running junior mining companies and has served as president of a number of public companies, including Aquiline Resources Inc. from 1998 until its sale to Pan American Silver in 2009.

-- Director since June 21, 2010

-- Committee memberships: Audit and Finance; Compensation
+Khan Board Details: Director since February 15, 2007 Non-Independent (President &amp; Chief Executive Officer of Khan) Marc C. Henderson, Toronto, Ontario, Canada Shares: 650,000 (1) Options: 850,000 Marc C. Henderson, Director of the Corporation, is the President and CEO and a director of Laramide Resources Ltd., a Toronto-based resource company specializing in the acquisition, discovery and development of uranium projects and one of Khan's largest shareholders.
+Mr. Henderson is also a director of Macusani Yellowcake Inc. Mr. Henderson has more than 20 years of experience running junior mining companies and has served as president of a number of public companies, including Aquiline Resources Inc. from 1998 until its sale to Pan American Silver in 2009.
+Khan Board Details: Director since June 21, 2010 Committee memberships: Audit and Finance; Compensation Independent

-- Independent